 This is an updated article on How to Remove Urine Stains.

 As a dog owner, whether you have an older, incontinent dog, are puppy housetraining, or have a male dog who marks his territory, you will no doubt have to deal with a urine accident on the carpet at some point.

 As a dog owner myself, I’ve experimented with many products and methods over the years and have decided on the best system for cleaning and removing dog pee from the carpet that works well every time.

-Its most probable that if you’ve been out of the house for a few hours, your pet’s urine stain may have been there for a while, and it’s important to tackle it as soon as possible before bacteria begins to develop in the soiled area, which can lead to smelly odours.
+Its most probable that if you’ve been out of the house for a few hours, your pet’s urine stain may have been there for a while, and it’s essential to tackle it as soon as possible before bacteria begins to develop in the soiled area, which can lead to smelly odours.

-The first thing you need to do is to do a spot test on an area of carpet that’s not usually seen, say under your sofa or in the corner of the room, out of sight.
-Don’t be tempted to use a steam-cleaner on these pet pee stains, as the heat can actually adhere the protein in the urine onto the carpet fibres, leaving you with a virtual, permanent smell.
+The first thing you need to do is do a spot test on an area of carpet that’s not usually seen, say under your sofa or in the corner of the room, out of sight.
+Don’t be tempted to use a steam-cleaner on these pet pee stains, as the heat can adhere the protein in the urine onto the carpet fibres, leaving you with a virtual, permanent smell.